-The Associate of Arts in Information Technology (AA-IT) program provides the foundation and skills necessary for entry into the field of Information Technology.
+The Associate of Arts in Business Administration with a specialization in Information Technology provides the foundation and skills necessary for entry into the field of Information Technology.
 The attainment of an Associate Degree meets the needs of adult students before they embark on a professional program or higher degree levels.